<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <p>Jacob married his second wife, Margaret Shaw, on July 17, 1835.
 They had nine children: Susan (1835), Taylor (1836), Jacob (1838).
 Logan Douglas, (1841).
 Mary Jane (1842), George Washington (1844), Elijah Perkins (1846) Keziah Julia (1848), and Cynthia Ann (1850).</p>

-<p>In 1855, Jacob and Margaret Shaw Vann were living in Green County, Missouri, when they and their children made the journey from Missouri to California in a wagon train captained by Jacob and his eldest son by his first wife, William Henry Vann.
+<p>In 1855, Jacob and Margaret Shaw Vann were living in Green County, Missouri, when they and their children made the journey from Missouri to California in a wagon train captained by Jacob and his second-eldest son by his first wife, William Henry Vann.
 By this time, all of Jacob and Sarah’s children had reached maturity.
 Taylor Shaw Vann, the oldest child of Jacob and Margaret, was about 19 years old when the trip to California was made.</p>

 <p>Upon reaching California, Jacob and Margaret first settled in the Napa Valley and later moved to Potter Valley in 1860.
 Living conditions in that area were still rather primitive at the time.
 There is little record of Jacob’s activities after moving to Potter Valley, as he had already passed his 70<sup>th</sup> birthday.
 However, he continued to participate, as much as he was able, in the religious activities of the community.</p>